toddledev/documentation/docs/15-connecting-data/07-services/index.md

 - **Reduced configuration time**: Automatically populate API endpoints with correct paths and parameters
 - **Consistency**: Ensure proper formatting for requests based on the service's documentation
 - **Discovery**: Easily browse available endpoints without referring to external documentation
-- **Maintainability**: When your backend service changes, updating the connection in one place applies across all related APIs
+- **Maintainability**: When your back-end service changes, updating the connection in one place applies across all related APIs

-Services help bridge the gap between frontend and backend development, making it easier to maintain a clean separation of concerns while ensuring proper integration.
+Services help bridge the gap between front-end and back-end development, making it easier to maintain a clean separation of concerns while ensuring proper integration.